 Acoustic Music Resources

-We’ve also listed more than 100 resources for supplies, lessons and sheet music, to luthiers, and other good stuff that is available online.
+See our list of more than 100 resources for supplies, lessons and sheet music, to luthiers, and other good stuff that is available online.

-If you know of any regularly scheduled events or resources that might benefit other musicians,
+If you know of any regularly scheduled events or resources that might benefit other musicians, please let us know.

-on February 17, 2011 at the age of 87.
-Here are a couple of links to his playing
+J.P.
+Fraley – This well-known and well-respected Kentucky old-time fiddler passed away on February 17, 2011 at the age of 87.
+Here are a couple of links to his playing on YouTube, from a documentary by Shetlands fiddler Aly Bain.

 • J.P.
-Fraley plays his signature tune Wild Rose of the Mountain, accompanied by his wife Annadene Fraley
+Fraley plays his signature tune Wild Rose of the Mountain, accompanied by his wife Annadene Fraley and Shetlands fiddler Aly Bain.
+J.P. and Aly then talk about Kentucky fiddling.

 • J.P.
 Fraley plays Dusty Miller, accompanied by his wife Annadene.